Cancel anytime

 Total Addressable Market (TAM)

-The TAM for new home construction in the US is estimated to be in the hundreds of billions of dollars annually.
-Lennar captures a significant portion of this market due to its national scale and brand recognition.
+The total addressable market for new home sales in the US is estimated to be in the hundreds of billions of dollars annually.
+Lennar is well-positioned to capture a significant portion of this market due to its scale, brand, and operational efficiency.

 Upturn SWOT Analysis